Pixel-Services/PixelDocs/flash/server-types.md

 ---
-banner_title: "Flash - Server Types Guide"
+banner_title: "Flash - Server Types"
 banner_description: "Illustrating the main differences between the internal server instance and the FlashServer instance."
 ---